Affordable and stable housing is one key to good health, but for many with HIV and disabilities, it’s out of reach.

-To provide diverse housing options, compassionate care and access to collaborative support services for persons living with disabilities and HIV/AIDS; allowing them to thrive in the community.
+ACRA, the Affordable (formerly AIDS) Community Residence Association, is a 501(c)(3) non-profit organization founded in Durham, NC in 1987.
+Our mission is to provide diverse housing options, compassionate care, and access to collaborative support services for persons living with disabilities and HIV/AIDS so they can thrive in the community.

 1 in 93 North Carolinians will be diagnosed with HIV in their life time.
 This is the 11th highest risk in the 50 states and the District of Columbia.

 More than 50% of adults report homelessness or housing instability after their HIV diagnosis.

 Connection to Medical Care.
 AIDS & Behavior.
 2007 11(6)/S2:S101-115.

 Individuals without stable housing tend to have worse treatment outcomes and poorer access to highly-active antiretroviral therapy (HAART).

 Curr HIV/AIDS Rep. 2012 December; 9(4):364-374.